 [Abstract]

-[Draft available by request]
+[Draft available on request]

 How does the geographic divide between the winners and losers of environmental policies affect backlash?
 Using a natural experiment based on wildlife policies protecting large carnivores in France since the mid-1990s, this study explores how the geographic scope of programs targeting wolves and bears influences political mobilization.
 At the micro-level, the analysis suggests that exposure to both policies leads to higher voter turnout in local elections at the municipal level, though no single party appears to benefit from this increase in participation.
 At the macro-level, the findings show that the geographic spread of each species led to different forms of resistance.
 Due to biological habitat-preferences, bears remain within a fixed mountainous area, while wolves colonize new territories.
 I show that the anti-bear movement has become much stronger and sustained than the anti-wolf movement.
 In contrast, at the national level, members of parliament have generally supported new bear releases while opposing wolf protection efforts.
 Since direct and indirect costs of both policies were generously compensated, the study highlights that symbolic costs—such as perceptions of relative deprivation—play a crucial role in explaining the backlash to environmental policies with localized impact.